 Lasagna (and pasta in general) is often one of the first things people swear off when they start a new diet.
 After all, lasagna is packed with noodles and tons of cheese and, in many cases, too much meat.

-Because this delicious dish counts as one SmartCarb and one PowerFuel, it makes a great base for a flex meal.
-(Learn more about flex meals here).
+Because this delicious dish counts as one SmartCarb, one PowerFuel and half of a Vegetable serving, it makes a great base for a Flex meal.
+(Learn more about Flex meals here).

 Calories per Serving: 231

-On Nutrisystem, Count As: 1 SmartCarb and 1 PowerFuel
+On Nutrisystem, Count As: 1 SmartCarb, 1 PowerFuel and ½ Vegetable

 - 6 lasagna noodles